 The City of Dallas Urban Renewal Area is essentially composed of the downtown core area (see map below) and was approved in 2005.
 The Urban Renewal Plan contains both the structure and potential projects of the district.
 In our case, the City Council acts as the Urban Renewal Agency, and they have appointed an Urban Renewal District Advisory Committee (URDAC) to carry out many of the planning and implementation activities contained in the plan.
 URDAC meets the first Tuesday of the month at 5:30 pm at City Hall (187 Southeast Court Street).

-Facade Improvement Grant
+Facade Improvement Grants

-Urban Renewal Facade Minor Improvement Grant Application
+Minor Maintenance Grant Application Form

-Urban Renewal Facade Improvement Grant Application
+Facade Improvement Grant Application Form

 - Downtown Urban Renewal Plan - August 16, 2004

 - Report Accompanying the Draft Downtown Dallas Urban Renewal Plan - July 16, 2004

 - Urban Renewal District Map - July 9, 2004

 - 2010 Financial Analysis of the Dallas Urban Renewal District - January 5, 2010